RedHatGov/fips-openjdk-rhel/README.md

 in process of being validated.
 OpenJDK on RHEL 8 introduces a new command line parameter and a new property to control how OpenJDK adheres to the system-wide cryptographic policies.
-The `security.useSystemPropertiesFiles` in the `$JAVA_HOME/lib/security/java.security` file determines if OpenJDK follows the system-wide cryptographic policies and the new java command line parameter `com.redhat.fips` enables simplified configuration of a FIPS compliant JCA/JCE security provider.
+The `security.useSystemPropertiesFile` in the `$JAVA_HOME/lib/security/java.security` file determines if OpenJDK follows the system-wide cryptographic policies and the new java command line parameter `com.redhat.fips` enables simplified configuration of FIPS compliant JCA/JCE security providers.

 ## Install needed packages
 Install the following packages onto a minimal RHEL 8 instance.